LewisAJones/cv-markdown/README.md

 **IFCRS Internet Officer** (2023&ndash;current)
 Committee member of the International Fossil Coral and Reef Society (IFCRS)

-**Methods in Ecology and Evolution: Live!** (2023)
-British Ecological Society, Online workshop
-Introduction to rphylopic: An R package for fetching, transforming, and visualising PhyloPic silhouettes

 **IFCRS Early Career Researcher Representative** (2021&ndash;2023)
 Committee member of the International Fossil Coral and Reef Society (IFCRS)